GED Science Practice Test 2024: Scientific Reasoning and Interpretation

 2. Experimental Design: Designing an experiment involves planning how to test a hypothesis, including identifying variables and controls.

-3. Data Collection and Analysis: Systematically collecting and analyzing data to identify patterns, trends, and relationships.
+3. Data Collection and Analysis: Collect and analyze data to identify patterns, trends, and relationships.

 4. Conclusion Drawing: Based on the data analysis, forming conclusions that support or refute the hypothesis.